zwave-js/zwave-js-ui/docs/usage/setup.md

 ![Config update dialog](../_images/config_updates_dialog.png)

-Just press on install and wait until you receive a feedback, check logs to see any kind of errors.
-If there is no update available you will see a `CHECK` button and by pressing it you will trigger a manual check.
+Just press on `INSTALL` and wait until you receive a feedback, if the update fails check logs to see more details about errors.
+If there is no update available you will see a `CHECK` button instead of `INSTALL` and by pressing it you will trigger a manual check.

 ### Inside docker containers